chinibi/wc-step-by-step-ordering-free/readme.txt

 Featured Items Section Title: Featured Products are products with the Featured tag selected from the Products list.
 You can name your featured section title anything you would like.

 Default title: Our Featured Items  - You can change to whatever you want.

+If you would like to employ these features, you can get the SBS pro version of the plugin at our main site.
+[Click Here](http://stepbystepsys.com/)

 = --Packages Setting Tab-- =